 Monitoring Your Procedure Implementation Process

-As indicated in November’s article, I recommend using quantitative metrics to track progress of procedure implementation.
+As indicated in November’s article, I recommend using quantitative metrics to track the progress of procedure implementation.
 For example:

 - % of procedures implemented,